Apollo917/home-server/README.md

 - **README.md** - contains concise service info, guides, notes, possible problems & their solutions, etc.
 - **materials** - materials for service description: media, img, etc.
 - **docker-compose.yml** - ready to deploy docker-compose file
-- **.env** - declaration of required and optional env variables for the current use case.<br>It may not contain all possible service env vars, so please take a look at official service docs for a complete env vars list
+- **service.env** - declaration of required and optional env variables for the current use case.<br>It may not contain all possible service env vars, so please take a look at official service docs for a complete env vars list
 - **data** - root directory for files/directories that need to be mounted into the container

 ## Resources